About Happy Hollow

 - Strengthening family values by experiencing a cooperative living environment

-- In the last 62 years, Happy Hollow Children’s Camp, Inc., has had the privilege of providing a life-enriching summer camp experience to more than 40,000 economically disadvantaged children.
+- For over 60 years, Happy Hollow Children’s Camp, Inc., has had the privilege of providing a life-enriching summer camp experience to more than 40,000 economically disadvantaged children.

 - There have only been four Camp Directors in the history of Happy Hollow, allowing the camp to provide consistent, high-quality programming.
 The current Executive Director has been with Happy Hollow for 32 years.

-- Happy Hollow has maintained strong relationships with other community organizations including the Care For Kids Foundation, Camp Kesem of Bloomington and many community serving agencies.
+- Happy Hollow has maintained strong relationships with other community organizations including the Care For Kids Foundation, Muscular Dystrophy Association, Camp Kesem of Bloomington and many community serving agencies.
 These relationships allow Happy Hollow to provide a meaningful summer camp experience to foster children and children with special medical needs.

 - Happy Hollow has been diligent in keeping camp expenses low.
 In the past 10 years, the annual budget expense has only increased by 20%, a two percent average yearly increase, while camper enrollment has increased by 33% during the same period, affording Happy Hollow the ability to keep the cost to each family to a minimum.